-In Western Australia, safety and health in workplaces is regulated by the Occupational Safety and Health Act 1984 and the Mines Safety and Inspection Act 1994 (the Acts), along with the Occupational Safety and Health Regulations 1996 and Mine Safety and Inspection Regulations 1996 (the Regulations).
+In Western Australia, health and safety in workplaces is regulated by the Work Health and Safety Act 2020 and the Work Health and Safety regulations 2022.
 These WHS laws cover nearly all workplaces in WA.

 The three most important things you need to be aware of about WHS law are: